itzmeanjan/filterIt/README.md

 If you want to help me in improving this package, you're very much welcome.
 First fork this repo & then clone it into your machine.
 Now you can start working on it by creating a new branch.
-Finally submit a PR :wink:
+Finally, submit a PR :wink:

 What I'm currently interested in is, implementing **image segmentation** ops.
 You might consider helping me there.